Xytam/CP-FAIR/README.md

 ### NLP Assistant
 The goal of this is to have some sort of tool, potentially cloud linked where a user can ask questions in plain language and receive the correct support articles, documentation, etc. While this is probably better suited as an overarching search tool for version 1(something that combs Github, GDrive, Slack, Knowledge Base, etc) it would be quite cool and something worth boasting about as a version 2 tool.

-### (Semi-Automated) Production Readiness Document / Production Readiness Document Framework
+### Production Readiness Document - Documentation Upgrade Initiative
 One of the document types that we are missing is having a complete Produciton Readiness Document.
 While we do have the ops checklists, there is no clean, proper, complete document for ensuring a customers environment is ready to go into production.
 While the ops checklists may suffice, having an "official" wrapper around it with sign-offs, acknowledgements, known issues, chains of escalation, etc is much more professional and also serves to improve customer experience post-engagement.
 This builds confidence in the solution with the customer by having a clearly defined plan as well as all emergency buttons, links, contact information, and processes in the event of an emergency as well as acting as a stamp of approval from Confluent (or a stamp of approval with acknowledgements for anything that isn't best practice).

 ### Onsite Assistance Document